h2oai/tutorials/DriverlessAI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 3. Cluster 13 reason codes show the average linear trends in the data region around this person.

-4. Global reason codes show the average linear trends in the data set as a whole.-->
+4. Global reason codes show the average linear trends in the data set as a whole.

 ### Deeper Dive and Resources